BadPirate/hacktack/README.md

 This library might suck, but I like it.

-* Badpirate\HackTack\Template - A bootstrap based HTML template class, subclass to handle form actions and targets.
-BadPirate
+* HTXHP - Some common XHP tags I use